bigskysoftware/htmx/www/extensions.md

 | [`remove-me`](/extensions/remove-me) | allows you to remove an element after a given amount of time
 | [`include-vals`](/extensions/include-vals) | allows you to include additional values in a request
 | [`ajax-header`](/extensions/ajax-header) | includes the commonly-used `X-Requested-With` header that identifies ajax requests in many backend frameworks
+| [`local-vars`](/extensions/local-vars) | This extension allows you to send localStorage or sessionStorage variables' values to the server.
+It also allows the server to return values to the same variables.

 </div>